Health Benefits

 Laughter releases endorphins – the body’s ‘feel good’ chemicals

-Acts as aerobic exercise – laughter is like internal jogging!
+Acts as an aerobic exercise – a bit like internal jogging!

 Unleashes inhibitions and breaks down barriers